avo-hq/docs/src/2.0/search.md

 ## Hide a resource from the global search

 You might have a resource that you'd like to be able to perform a search on when on its `Index` page but not have it present in the global search.
-You can hide it using `search_hide_from_global_search = true`.
+You can hide it using `hide_from_global_search = true`.

 ```ruby{8}
 class TeamMembershipResource < Avo::BaseResource